jennlee5703/SW/README.md

-Pump and Dump dataset.zip: dataset on pumps-and-dump schemes on the Cryptopia exchange Jennifer_Lee_Data_Descriptor_SW.ipynb: data prepocesssing and generating graphs deceision_tree_pump_and_dump_predictor.ipynb: full code of the analysis SW Product: full PDF version of the research paper
+Pump and Dump dataset.zip: dataset on pumps-and-dump schemes on the Cryptopia exchange Jennifer_Lee_Data_Descriptor_SW.ipynb: data prepocesssing and generating graphs deceision_tree_pump_and_dump_predictor.ipynb: full code of the analysis SW Product_Jennifer Lee.docx: full PDF version of the research paper Signature Work Illustration: a collection of figures used in the research paper and signature work exhibition confernece